luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Using the alignment .bam files determine variants at specified genomic locations of interest.
 Definitions:
 Ploidy = no. of complete chromosome sets in a cell = number of alleles (variant forms).
+Genotype = assign one or more reads to a known groups of variants.

 FORMAT/AD* ..
 Allelic depth (Number=R,Type=Integer)